noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   val eman: String, // val auto generates a setter
   age: Int = 1_000 // private, not available outside the class ):
-  // throws IllegalARgumentException with the msg
+  // throws IllegalArgumentException with the msg
   // ^ used to enforce a precondition on the caller
   // ^^ i.e. fault is with the caller
   require(name.length > 0, "name must be a value")